thosgood/this-weeks-finds/markdown/151-200/week195.md

 the holonomies lie in SU(n/2).

 We can define G2-manifolds in a similar way.
-But to do this, and to see how they\'re related to 6-dimensional Calabi-Yau manifolds, we need a detour into the theory of spinors.
-The reason is that \"N = 1 supersymmetric theories\" work nicely when you can pick a spinor at each point of space in a way that\'s preserved by parallel transport.
-We call such a thing a \"covariantly constant spinor field\".
-Actually, this spinor field needs to be nonzero to be of any use, but that\'s so obvious people often don\'t mention it.
+But to do this, and to see how they're related to 6-dimensional Calabi-Yau manifolds, we need a detour into the theory of spinors.
+The reason is that "N = 1 supersymmetric theories" work nicely when you can pick a spinor at each point of space in a way that's preserved by parallel transport.
+We call such a thing a "covariantly constant spinor field".
+Actually, this spinor field needs to be nonzero to be of any use, but that's so obvious people often don't mention it.

-Now, a nonzero spinor isn\'t exactly an extra structure you can put on a real inner product space, since spinors are representations not of O(n) or even SO(n) but of the double cover Spin(n).
+Now, a nonzero spinor isn't exactly an extra structure you can put on a real inner product space, since spinors are representations not of O(n) or even SO(n) but of the double cover Spin(n).
 However, if you start with a *spin* manifold, you can think of a nonzero covariantly constant spinor field as some extra structure that reduces the holonomy group from Spin(n) down to some subgroup.

-So, let\'s see what this extra structure is like in some examples!
+So, let's see what this extra structure is like in some examples!

-For the examples I\'ll talk about, the key is that spinors in 5-, 6-, 7- and 8-dimensional space are all very related, and all very related to the octonions.
+For the examples I'll talk about, the key is that spinors in 5-, 6-, 7- and 8-dimensional space are all very related, and all very related to the octonions.
 You can see this from looking at the even part of the Clifford algebra, because spinors are defined to be irreducible representations of this algebra.
-Here\'s what the even part of the Clifford algebra looks like in various dimensions:
+Here's what the even part of the Clifford algebra looks like in various dimensions:

     dimension 1:  R